andrei-polukhin/JSONManipulator/README.rst

     :alt: Documentation Status

-JSONManipulator is a Python package to manipulate objects in JSON files.
+JSONManipulator is a Python package to retrieve, add, delete, change and store objects in JSON files.

 Installation
 ------------